How to Monitor Your Project with SharePoint

 - Number of errors – the number of times you need to redo work.

 At this point, you may be wondering how to use this data and information to improve project execution.

-3 Ways Track and Re-Plan Your Project
+3 Ways to Track and Re-Plan Your Project

-As explained in Collaborative Project Management: A Handbook, projects never go to plan so you must be ready to adjust as needed.
-Try this simple three-step approach:
+As explained in Collaborative Project Management: A Handbook, projects never go to plan so be ready to adjust as needed.

 1. Check and Understand Project Progress